 St. Mary School admits students of any race, color, and national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students of the school.
-It does not discriminate on the basis of race, color, national or ethnic origin in the administration of its educational policies, admissions policies, or athletic and other school-administered programs.
+It does not discriminate based on race, color, national or ethnic origin in the administration of its educational policies, admissions policies, or athletic and other school-administered programs.